-Community banks are now tasked with completing 80 pages of call report forms each quarter supported by almost 700 pages of instructions.
+Community banks with less than $1 billion in assets must complete 51 pages of call report forms each quarter.
+Banks above this threshold must complete 80 pages of forms each quarter.
 Ever-expanding schedules fail to support the utility of the call report as a vital safety and soundness metric for prudential regulators.
-ICBA’s recent call report survey finds that the annual cost of preparing the call report has increased for 86 percent of survey respondents over the last ten years.
-Because regulators use third party service providers to streamline their review of call reports, they have not effectively engaged the community banks themselves to assess the impact.
+ICBA’s call report survey found that the annual cost of preparing the call report has increased for 86 percent of survey respondents over the last ten years.
 The call report now represents a significant regulatory burden that diverts critical staff from completing other important tasks within the institution.
-The introduction of Basel III regulatory requirements, along with the Consumer Financial Protection Bureau’s data collection requests, which are inundating basic schedules with new data points, is a further strain on community banks.
+The introduction of Basel III regulatory requirements, which are inundating basic schedules with new data points, is a further strain on community banks.

 The most effective short-term solution to this problem is to permit highly rated and well-capitalized community banks to file a short-form call report for the first and third quarters of each calendar year with full call reports filed at mid-year and year end.
 The short-form call report would include the income statement, balance sheet, and statement of changes in shareholders’ equity, which provides the information needed by regulators to provide prudent oversight over such short reporting intervals.
 More importantly, implementation of the short-from call report would allow community banks to return critical staff resources to serving the needs of their customers and communities.
 In ICBA’s call report survey, 98 percent of survey respondents stated that a short-form call report would reduce their regulatory burden, with 72 percent of respondents describing the reduction as substantial.
 ICBA supports the FFIEC in-depth review of the call reporting requirements for community banks with the potential for reducing reporting requirements in certain quarters.

-The FFIEC has recently proposed a community bank call report that includes the elimination of certain reporting elements generally not applicable to community banks.
-While such an endeavor is appreciated and fully supported by ICBA, we believe that the regulators should also focus their attention on the frequency of items reported by community banks and whether the reporting of certain schedules on a quarterly basis adds meaningful value in the determination of the safety and soundness characteristics of a community bank.
+The FFIEC recently implemented a community bank call report that includes the elimination of certain reporting elements generally not applicable to community banks.
+Additionally, the Council has flagged for removal certain data items that the banking agencies do not need to maintain their safety and soundness supervisory activities.
+While such endeavors are appreciated and fully supported by ICBA, we believe that the regulators should also focus their attention on the frequency of items reported by community banks and whether the reporting of certain schedules on a quarterly basis adds meaningful value in the determination of the safety and soundness characteristics of a community bank.